Let's hear impressions from riders about their favorite gear that they used extensively this winter.

 ●How to use the walk mode function

-They're a versatile boot that can be used for everything from high-speed riding on the slopes to parks and powder.
+are versatile boots that handle everything from high-speed riding on groomed slopes to park and powder.

 ①MARKER KING PIN 13